haywirecoder/homebridge-envisalink-ademco/README.md

 Limits:

 * Ademco panels provide limited zone information to their peripherals.
 The panel only provide real-time information when a zone is faulted (opened) but not when it is restored (closed).
 However, the virtual key panel is continuously updated with zones information.
 This module auto set the faulted zone (opened) to restored (close) based the value set by *openZoneTimeout* attributes.
-Default configuration would result in zone closing 30 seconds after the virtual keypanel no longer reports a fault for the specific zone.
+Default configuration would result in zone closing 30 seconds after the virtual key-panel no longer reports a fault for the specific zone.

 * When system is "Armed" the panel no longer report the state of each zone.
 All zone will age out and be considered close once armed.
 Note: A bypass zone will automatically show as fault (open) once the alarm is disarmed.